-- If there is no response to the Interview Letter within 10 calendar days of the date of the letter. - If the family misses 2 scheduled interview appointments. - If an applicant has notified the Authority, in writing, that they are no longer interested in the program. - Failure to notify the Authority, in writing, of any address changes. - The applicant does not meet either the eligibility or suitability criteria for the Program as described this Policy. - Applicant was clearly advised of a requirement to notify the Authority of continued interest, but has failed to do so. - The Applicant accepts an offer for Public Housing.
+- If there is no response to the Interview Letter within 10 calendar days of the date of the letter. - If the family misses 2 scheduled interview appointments. - If an applicant has notified the Authority, in writing, that they are no longer interested in the program. - Failure to notify the Authority, in writing, of any address changes resulting in non-responsiveness of the applicant. - The applicant does not meet either the eligibility or suitability criteria for the Program as described this Policy. - Applicant was clearly advised of a requirement to notify the Authority of continued interest, but has failed to do so. - The Applicant accepts an offer for Public Housing.

 The provisions of this policy are not intended to violate the rights of disabled persons.
-Persons who fail to respond to the Authority's attempts to contact them because of verified situations related to a disability shall be entitled to reasonable accommodation.
+Persons who fail to respond to the Authority's attempts to contact them because of verified situations related to a disability shall be entitled to reasonable accommodation in accordance with HAGC's Disability Policy.
 In such circumstances the Authority shall reinstate these individuals to their former waiting list positions.
-The Violence against Women Act of 2013(VAWA) and HUD Regulations prohibit the Authority from denying an applicant admissions to the Programs "on the basis that the applicant is or has been a victim of domestic violence, dating violence, sexual assault or stalking, if the applicant otherwise qualified for assistance or admissions.
+The Violence against Women Act of 2013(VAWA) and HUD Regulations prohibit the Authority from denying an applicant admission to the Programs "on the basis that the applicant is or has been a victim of domestic violence, dating violence, sexual assault or stalking, if the applicant otherwise qualified for assistance or admissions."